Educational and Professional Background

 SUMMARY OF PROFESSIONAL EXPERIENCE

-• 2006 to present: Professor, (2002 to 2006: Associate Professor), Southern Methodist University, Dept of Computer Science and Engineering, and, by courtesy, Dept. of Electrical Engineering, Dallas, Texas.
+• Cecil H. Green Chair of Engineering and Professor (2015 to 2018), Professor (2006 to 2015), Associate Professor (2002 to 2006), Southern Methodist University, Dept of Computer Science and Engineering, and, by courtesy, Dept. of Electrical Engineering, Dallas, Texas.
 Undergraduate/graduate level teaching, research and service.

-• 1999 to 2002: Associate Professor, Mississippi State University, Dept of Electrical and Computer Engineering, Starkville, Mississippi.
+• Associate Professor (1999-2002), Mississippi State University, Dept of Electrical and Computer Engineering, Starkville, Mississippi.
 Undergraduate/graduate level teaching, research and service.

 • Summer of 1992: Engineer at Cyrix, Inc. Aided in the RTL level design of the bus controller for the M1 microprocessor, a Pentium class chip.
 Generated operating systems level test code in X86 assembler to perform tasks such as page fault handling, overflow exception handling, testing of cache and branch prediction circuitry.

-• 17 April 1989 to 9 August 1991: Senior Electronic Systems Engineer in the Special Systems group at E-Systems.
+• Senior Electronic Systems Engineer (17 April 1989 to 9 August 1991) in the Special Systems group at E-Systems.
 Responsible for calibrating, maintaining and upgrading airborne direction finding systems.
 Performed Systems level design and integration of RF airborne equipment.
 These duties also included interacting with subcontractors and customers.

-• 23 July 1986 to 17 April 1989: Engineer/Analyst in the Analytical Techniques group at E-Systems.
+• Engineer/Analyst (23 July 1986 to 17 April 1989) in the Analytical Techniques group at E-Systems.
 Responsibilities included modeling of communication systems and emitter location techniques, signal analysis, analysis of the capabilities of various error correction and detection codes, analysis, design and flight test of direction finding systems, radome and antenna system analysis and interfacing test equipment to minicomputers.

-• Summers of 1982, 1983: Research Technician at Amoco Research Center in the Seismometer Recorder Group.
+• Research Technician (Summers of 1982, 1983, 1984) at Amoco Research Center in the Seismometer Recorder Group.
 Duties included maintenance and repair of prototype circuits and the development of a Z-80 based automated power supply testing system.

 PUBLICATIONS